KossaiSbai/PRJ/README.md

 ## Run the project
 In order to run the source code for this project, please carry out the following instructions:
-1. Clone the contents of this repository in an editor of your choice.
+1. Clone the contents of this repository.
+2. Open the obtained folder in an editor of your choice, preferably [Pycharm](https://www.jetbrains.com/pycharm/).
-2. The Python part can be executed by running graph.py and evaluation.py.
+2. The Python part can be executed by running graph.py and evaluation.py in any Python editor, such as Pycharm.
+Those two files can be found in the *python* folder.
-3. Regarding the Matlab part, open the file PRJ/matlab/PRJ.m and execute it via a Matlab editor such as [MATLAB_R2020a](https://www.mathworks.com/products/new_products/latest_features.html).
+3. Regarding the Matlab part, open the file ./matlab/PRJ.m and execute it via a Matlab editor such as [MATLAB_R2020a](https://www.mathworks.com/products/new_products/latest_features.html).

 The main method of graph.py does the following: